lupyuen/zig-lvgl-nuttx/README.md

 [__Follow the updates on Twitter__](https://twitter.com/MisterTechBlog/status/1543395925116088320)

-Can we use Zig to clean up an LVGL Touchscreen App for Apache NuttX RTOS?
+Can we use Zig to code an LVGL Touchscreen App for Apache NuttX RTOS?

-Can we wrap the LVGL API in Zig to build simpler, safer LVGL Apps?
+Maybe make LVGL a little safer and friendlier...
+By wrapping the LVGL API in Zig?

-Or will we get blocked by Bit Fields in C Structs?
+Or will we get blocked by something beyond our control?
+(Like Bit Fields in LVGL Structs)

 Let's find out!

 # LVGL Test App in C

-Here's our LVGL Test App in C (pic above): [lvgltest_main.c](https://github.com/lupyuen/lvgltest-nuttx/blob/main/lvgltest.c)
+Here's our barebones LVGL App in C (pic above): [lvgltest_main.c](https://github.com/lupyuen/lvgltest-nuttx/blob/main/lvgltest.c#L107-L148)

 ```c
 static void create_widgets(void) {